James Mathe (pronounced MATH + long E) – Born August, 1966

-SUMMARY: I have pioneered 2 new industries, own 5 companies and 3 game stores, completed over a dozen successful Kickstarter campaigns, and host regular game designer events/conventions.
+SUMMARY: I have pioneered 2 new industries, own 5 companies and 3 game stores, completed several dozen successful Kickstarter campaigns, and host regular game designer events/conventions.

 I am a programmer (C, PHP, and Unix), designer, analyst, database admin (Oracle, Mysql, etc) and more … but when I can, I try to make my living doing things a bit more interesting than consulting or cubical work.
 This site is more about those other things I have done that are gaming related.